Tales of Mobile: Gameplay

-A battle in Tales of Breaker, unlike previous games, the number of characters on screen is limited to four at all times.

 Tales of Breaker uses a unique take on the traditional Tales system.
 It uses the 2-2 Linear Motion Battle System (2-2 LMBS).
 Unlike the previous game's experimental combat, battles go back to being on a singular plane, and this time both player characters and enemies are limited to 2 at all times on screen.
 This effectively makes the battles more similar to the earlier games, namely, Tales of Phantasia and Tales of Destiny, but without spells or summons pausing the screen.
 Characters' health is represented by Health Points (HP) and special attacks by Technical Points (TP).

 Breaker incorporates the Jenes Migrates (JM).
 Jenes Migrates are rare jewels of important significance within the game's world that the player can equip and, upon leveling up, boost stats with some unlocking brand new powerful artes named JM artes.
 Using them requires filling up the JM meter, a red bar in battle that slowly filling up each time the player takes a hit.
 The maximum limit to equip JM is 10 points, with some costing more than others.
 Additionally, each character can only equip one JM arte at a time.
 Mika, the game's protagonist, is the only one who can have more than two JM artes due to her unique background.